Sometimes you just want an easy trip.

 The ruins complex is well-kept and simply gorgeous.
 Signs are in Spanish and English.
 You can also book a guide beforehand to go deeper into the history on your visit.

-By car from Tulum, you can also visit the lesser known (but rising in interest) Coba ruins.
+By car from Tulum, you can also visit the lesser-known (but rising in interest) Coba Mayan ruins.
 Coba is a vast complex of former Mayan pathways, roads, and ceremonial structures.
 Nohoch Mul Pyramid is the tallest temple, and as of March 2017, could still be climbed via the 120+ steep, uneven steps.

 The view overlooks the dense, green Yucatan jungle and makes you wonder what the Mayans thought as they gazed upon similar views.

-And wash it all down with margaritas because everyone knows the tequila burns off all the calories. 😉 We loved El Tapas & Company on Calle 10 Norte between 15th and 20th Avenues.
+And wash it all down with margaritas because everyone knows the tequila burns off all the calories. 😉 Of all the Playa del Carmen restaurants we tried, we really loved El Tapas & Company on Calle 10 Norte between 15th and 20th Avenues.

 Hoping to zip line or swim in underground rivers?
 How about spelunking or rafting?
 Xplor is just outside of Playa and has a day packed with one thrill after another.
 Not to be confused with Xcaret, which if you’re an animal lover, should be avoided.
 See below about captive dolphins.

-Rio Secreto is only accessed with a guide.
-Explore dark caves as you wade through underground pools of water.
-Go for the adventure and be amazed by the intricately formed stalactites.
+Rio Secreto gives you the chance to explore dark caves while wading through underground pools of water.
+Go for the adventure and be amazed by the intricately formed stalactites!

-8. Shop, eat and be merry on 5th Avenue.
+8. Shop, eat and be merry on 5th Avenue Playa del Carmen.

 Visitors can no longer swim with the wild turtles at Akumal.
 New regulations prohibit this because tourists were disturbing the turtles and their habitat.